slamora/brackets-wiki/JavaScript-Code-Hints.md

 not already have a project preferences file, then one is created.
 Files are no longer processed for hint information until they are removed from this array.

+You can try pasting the code into the [Tern demo page](http://ternjs.net/doc/demo.html) to see if it passes there.
+Note that the version of Tern running in that demo may be newer than the version of Tern running in Brackets.

 The number of milliseconds of the timeout can be set using the `jscodehints.inferenceTimeout` preference. <del>The default timeout is 10 seconds (10000).</del> Starting with Release 1.0, The default timeout is 30 seconds (30000).